Terms of Service

 If any provision of these Terms is found to be void or unenforceable the remainder of these Terms shall not be affected and the parties hereby agree that they will replace any such void or unenforceable provision with a new provision that achieves substantially the same practical or economic effect and which is valid and enforceable.

-These Terms constitute the entire agreement between you and MedChat.
-We reserve the right to change these Terms from time to time without notice.
-When we do, we will also revise the “last updated” date located at the top of these Terms.
-Your continued use of the Services after such posting will constitute acceptance by you of such amendments.
+These Terms constitute the entire agreement between you and Medchat.
+We reserve the right to change, add to or otherwise update these Terms from time to time upon reasonable notice to you.
+When we do, we will also revise the "last updated" date located at the top of these Terms.
+Your continued use of the Website and/or Services after such posting will constitute acceptance by you of such changes, additions or other updates.

-All use of the Services is subject to this Business Associate Agreement (“BAA”), which is entered into by Customer (the “Covered Entity”) and MedChat, LLC (the “Business Associate”).
+All use of the Services is subject to this Business Associate Agreement ("BAA"), which is entered into by you (the "Covered Entity") and Medchat (the "Business Associate").

 Except as otherwise defined herein, any and all capitalized terms in this BAA shall have the definitions set forth by HIPAA.
 For purposes of this BAA, the term "Protected Health Information" shall have the same meaning as that term is defined at 45 C.F.R. § 160.103, limited to the information received, maintained, transmitted or created by the Business Associate from or on behalf of the Covered Entity.
 In the event of an inconsistency between the provisions of this BAA and mandatory provisions of HIPAA, HIPAA shall control.
 Where provisions of this BAA are different from those mandated by HIPAA, but are nonetheless permitted by HIPAA, the provisions of this BAA shall control.